openworm/org.geppetto.docs/source/build.md

 The default Geppetto application repository within org.geppetto.frontend relies on `geppetto-client` npm package to bring the Geppetto build-in components to the client.
 If you neeed a development version of geppetto-client, please follow these steps:

-1. First run `mvn -Dhttps.protocols=TLSv1.2 install` in `org.geppetto` (as usual).
-2. Copy the files to virgo server `python update_server.py` (as usual).
-2. Go to `org.geppetto.frontend/src/main/webapp`.
+1. Go to `org.geppetto.frontend/src/main/webapp`.
-3. Clone geppetto-client `git clone https://github.com/openworm/geppetto-client.git`.
+2. Clone geppetto-client `git clone https://github.com/openworm/geppetto-client.git`.
-4. `cd geppetto-client`.
+3. `cd geppetto-client`.
-5. Install the npm packages required by geppetto-client `npm install`.
+4. Install the npm packages required by geppetto-client `npm install`.
-6. Create a symlink from geppetto-client folder to a global folder `npm link`.
+5. Create a symlink from geppetto-client folder to a global folder `npm link`.
-7. Move one folder up `cd ..`.
+6. Go back to org.geppetto/ , you could run `cd ../../../../org.geppetto/`.
+7. Run `mvn -Dhttps.protocols=TLSv1.2 install` in `org.geppetto` (as usual).
+8. Move to the folder utilities/source_setup and copy the files to virgo server `cd utilities/source_setup; python update_server.py` (as usual).
+9. Go to `org.geppetto.frontend/src/main/webapp` with `cd ../../../org.geppetto.frontend/src/main/webapp`
-8. Create a symlink from the global geppetto-client folder to Geppetto application `npm link @geppettoengine/geppetto-client`.
+6. Create a symlink from the global geppetto-client folder to Geppetto application `npm link @geppettoengine/geppetto-client`.
-9. Start virgo `virgo startup.sh` (as usual).
+9. Start virgo `virgo startup.sh` going back to the folder where the server has been installed, using the script within bin/startup.sh (as usual).
-10. Run `npm start`.
+10. From the webapp folder run `npm start`.
-11. Now changes to `/org.geppetto.frontend/src/main/webapp/geppetto-client` files will automatically update `localhost:8081/org.geppetto.frontend`.
+11. Now changes to `/org.geppetto.frontend/src/main/webapp/geppetto-client` files will automatically update `localhost:8081/org.geppetto.frontend`

 *NOTE*: up to npm version 6.9.0, the command `npm install` removes all symlinks to packages from the node_module folder.
 This behaviour will be removed in npm@7+ but until then, the maven command: